SeregaSPb/Windows-10-batch-optimizer/README.md

 2. How to
 3. About

-### If you are - paranoid, it does not mean that you are not being spying.
+### If you are paranoid, it does not mean that you are not being tracking.

 ### The list of functions in the performance.